iamvijaydev/px-say-em/README.md

 px-say-em
 =========

-A small Google Chrome plugin to convert px to em and vise versa.
+A tiny Google Chrome plugin to convert `px` to `em` and vise versa.

 Installition (simple)